Complex Respiratory Skills Training

 • Recognising, addressing and managing respiratory emergency

-• Practical: Use of ambu-bag in respiratory distress
+• Practical: Use of bag-valve-mask (ambu-bag) in respiratory distress

 • Escalation of care